- 1 of 500 Cars Worldwide

 - UK Supplied

 Senna.
-A name that sends shivers down one’s spine for any motorsport fan.
-This is because Aryton Senna is widely regarded as one of the greatest Formula One drivers of all time having won 3 world championships for the McLaren F1 team from the late 80s to early 90s.
-Fast forward 17 years and McLaren have paid tribute to this incredible Brazilian racing driver by creating the most extreme road car McLaren have ever built.
-This is not just a marketing exercise for McLaren as they have fastidiously designed the car from the aerodynamics to the chassis and powertrain and worked closely with Ayrton’s nephew Bruno Senna to develop the car, as well as the Senna Foundation in order to use the name.
+A name that sends shivers to one’s spine for any motorsport fan.
+This is because Aryton Senna is widely regarded as one of the greatest Formula One drivers of all time having won 3 world championships for the McLaren F1 team from the late 80’s to early 90s.
+Fast forward 17 years and McLaren have paid tribute to this incredible Brazilian racing driver by creating the most extreme McLaren road car ever built.
+This is not just a marketing exercise for McLaren as they have fastidiously designed the car from the aerodynamics to the chassis and powertrain and worked closely with Ayrton’s nephew Bruno Senna to develop the car as well as the Senna Foundation in order to use the name.

 Form follows function as the Senna’s aerodynamics determines the way it looks.
 It produces an incredible 800kg of downforce (40% more than the P1) at 155 mph thanks to active aerodynamics like no other road car.
 From the huge active rear wing that also acts as an airbrake and part of a drag reduction system (DRS); further aerodynamic features include the single piece double diffuser, low front splitter, huge front intakes with active flaps and winglets that channel air to various areas of the car.
-Weighing in at just 1,198kg, the Senna’s bodywork is made exclusively from carbon fibre and built around McLaren’s latest and stiffest carbon fibre tub yet; the Monocage III.
+Weighing only just 1,198kg, the Senna’s bodywork is made exclusively from Carbon Fibre and built around McLaren’s latest and stiffest Carbon Fibre tub yet; the Monocage III.

 Step inside the Senna and the form following function ethos continues with new lightweight race seats, Alcantara and Carbon Fibre materials all over.
 The gear selector panel is fixed to the driver’s seat and moves with it.
 The start button, electric window switches, air conditioning controls and race mode button are on the roof like a fighter jet cockpit and the Senna also has the fantastic rotating dashboard display like the 720S.
 Limited to just 500 examples worldwide, the Senna is a worthy tribute to the legend that is Ayrton Senna.
 Dripping in exquisite details and packed with McLaren’s F1 track technology and knowledge, the Senna truly is the ultimate road legal track car.